davatron5000/htmlwithsuperpowers/docs/get-started/elements.md

 </template>
 ```

-### `slotchanged` event
+### `slotchange` event

-Another unique superpower :sparkles: of the `<slot>` element is that it comes with a `slotchanged` event to notify the Web Component if the Light DOM content has updated.
+Another unique superpower :sparkles: of the `<slot>` element is that it comes with a `slotchange` event to notify the Web Component if the Light DOM content has updated.

 ## Resources